 - For those in need of support, of any kind, please do get in touch and we'll do all we can to help.
 Our Duty Pastors will be available both in & out of office hours and you can get in touch by phone: 020 8785 9530 or email us: Support Line

 VKids & Youth

-- With schools closed and our young people facing challenges of all kinds our team are working hard to provide resources and support for all ages 0-18.
+- With many year groups still not at school and our young people facing challenges of all kinds our team are working hard to provide resources and support for all ages 0-18.

 - VKids and VParenting have their own dedicated pages, please click on the names to see some of the resources we have been working on.